end-4/dots-hyprland/.config/eww/README.md

 Dependencies:
 - Icon fonts: `material-design-icons`, `material-icons`
-- Text font: Product Sans
+- Text font: Torus (get it from the osu! website with DevTools)

 ## 🎨 Theme
 - tokyonight